B143real/Job-Application-Tracker/README.md

   4. **Integrate User Feedback:**
      - Gathered feedback from peers or instructors and integrated relevant suggestions or improvements into the app.
-     - Implemented a simulation of user authentication or other security measures for securing job data .
+     - Implemented a simulation of user authentication or other security measures for securing job data.

   5. **Finalize LocalStorage and Data Management:**
      - Ensured all data (like job applications, preferences, etc.) are correctly stored and retrieved from localStorage.

+### **Sprint 6 (Feb 9 – Feb 23, 2025)**
+- **Goal**: Finalize features and improve user experience.
+- **Completed**:
+  1. **Removed Privacy Mode, Enable Notifications, and Auto-Close Sidebar from the Settings Section**:
+     - Simplified the settings section by removing these options.
+  2. **Added Graphical Representation for Stats in the Dashboard**:
+     - Integrated Chart.js to display a bar chart representing job application stats (Total Jobs, Pending, Accepted, Rejected) on the dashboard.
+  3. **Improved Application Tables**:
+     - Enhanced the display of application tables for better readability and usability.
+  4. **Improved Text Box Input**:
+     - Refined the text box input functionality for a smoother user experience.

 ---